-a.
-The capital project (or facility within which the project is located) and its associated programming should be open and accessible to all people, regardless of age, ability, sexual orientation, gender identity and expression (LGBTQ2S+), ethnicity, cultural background, religion, language, and socio economic conditions.

-In instances where the exclusion of some group is required for another group to be effectively served, exceptions may be permitted.
-If your organization does have a limitation on individual access for any reason, please explain why; the Branch may contact you if further information is required.
+- The capital project (or facility within which the project is located) should be open and accessible to all people, regardless of age, ability, sexual orientation, gender identity and expression (LGBTQ2S+), ethnicity, cultural background, religion, language, and socio-economic conditions. - In instances where the exclusion of an identifiable group is required for another identifiable group to be effectively served, exceptions may be permitted.
+If your organization does have a limitation on individual access for any reason, please explain why.